paulinamarengo1/pokemon-card-analysis/README.md

 Since the dataset does not include sales volume, cards with very few transactions can show extreme price multipliers that don't reflect true market value.
 To handle this, a statistical outlier flag was built into the grading ROI query: any card with a PSA 10 multiplier more than 10x the dataset average is flagged as "Outlier - Verify Manually" and excluded from the reliable opportunities analysis.

 ### 5. Dashboard (Power BI)
-The Power BI dashboard visualizes all six analyses with interactive filters by set and data quality flag.
+The Power BI dashboard provides an interactive view of the dataset with filters by set and card name.
+A reset all filters button sits at the top for easy navigation.

+The dashboard is included as a .pbit (Power BI template) file.
+This format excludes the raw data to keep the file lightweight.
+To use it, open the file in Power BI Desktop and load pokemon_prices.csv when prompted.

 ### What I Learned